wanjiru517/Resources/README.md

 In case you haven't figured it out, data science is an umbrella term for a blend of skills related to working with data to deliver business value.

 ### Who is a Data Scientist?
-According to SAS, Data scientists are a new breed of analytical data expert who have the technical skills to solve complex problems – and the curiosity to explore what problems need to be solved.
+According to [SAS](https://www.sas.com/en_us/insights/analytics/what-is-a-data-scientist.html), data scientists are a new breed of analytical data expert who have the technical skills to solve complex problems – and the curiosity to explore what problems need to be solved.
 They’re part mathematician, part computer scientist and part trend-spotter.
 And, because they straddle both the business and IT worlds, they’re highly sought-after and well-paid.
 Who wouldn’t want to be one?
 ![image](https://user-images.githubusercontent.com/91478331/149304100-83418b17-95d6-4fa7-81e9-61d7076c0d88.png)